 One of the unique aspects of Heritage Oak Winery is that our customers are always invited to enjoy this beautiful piece of land we live on.
 To make this possible we have developed a hiking trail down to a secluded beach along the Mokelumne River where you can enjoy a quiet picnic or take your dog for a romp in the river.
-Birders also find the property to be a source of fascination, as several hundred species can be found on the property through the year.
+Birders also find the property to be a source of fascination, as several hundred species can be found on the property throughout the year.
 There are also opportunities for kayaking and camping on the property.

 Under the Fig Tree: A second picnic spot, popular during hot days in the summer because of the dense shade, is behind the winery beneath a huge fig tree.
 There you’ll find a number of wood picnic tables with room to allow thirty or more people to find a place at the table.

 The trail starts at the winery.
 Park your car beneath the giant blue oak, then visit the tasting room to let us know you will be going for a walk.
 We have a brief sign-in procedure to keep track of visitors who access the property, asking for name, address, contact info, etc. (Please note this is not used for marketing purposes.)
 If you have not visited the property before and are unfamiliar with it, please be sure you get a copy of our map.
 Please Note: It is very important that you stay on Heritage Oak property and not mistakenly wander onto the neighbors’.
 While we are inviting visitors to explore, they are not.
 Access to our trail is also only available during business hours, asking guests to be back by closing of the winery (5pm).

 From the parking lot, follow the sign that leads you southward down a dirt path between the vineyards.
 On your right are Chardonnay vines, on your left are Petite Sirah.
 As you approach the trees, notice the small white sign indicating the Trail.
-Keep an eye out for additional signs like this one as you go along and you should have not problems.
+Keep an eye out for additional signs like this one as you go along and you should have no problems.

 Heritage Oak is a popular spot for birding.
 Apart from the numerous species that are attracted to the front patio and its adjacent garden, the vineyards, the riparian woodland and the river provide habitat for hundreds of species.
 Monthly biding events, called Bird Walks, are held under the guidance of David Yee.
 Check our calendar of events for the upcoming schedule.
 Also, pick up a copy of our Bird List while in the tasting room.
 This list is updated each month, recording what was identified at each regular birding event with new species added.

 Heritage Oak is conveniently located approximately half way between the fish hatchery below Camanche Reservoir and Lodi Lake Park.
-Kayakers used Heritage Oak as either as take out point, when paddling down from the fish hatchery, or a launching point, when headed down to Lodi.
+Kayakers used Heritage Oak as either as take out point, when paddling down from the fish hatchery, or a launching point, when headed down to Lodi Lake.
 There is no fee for launching or taking out when wine is purchased.
 If no wine is desired, there is a $10 per person charge.

 ©2015 – 2016 Heritage oak.
 All Right Reserved.